redhat-developer/app-services-cli/docs/commands/rhoas_context_kafka-use.md

 ### Examples

 ```
-# Select a Kafka instance to be the current instance
+# Select a Kafka instance to be set in the current context
-$ rhoas kafka use --name=my-kafka
+$ rhoas context kafka-use --name=my-kafka

-# Select a Kafka instance to be the current instance
+# Select a Kafka instance to be set in the current context
-$ rhoas kafka use --id=1iSY6RQ3JKI8Q0OTmjQFd3ocFRg
+$ rhoas context kafka-use --id=1iSY6RQ3JKI8Q0OTmjQFd3ocFRg

 ```